-Table 76.
+Table 74.
 Control Status Register for Peripheral Transmit Endpoint (PERI_TXCSR) Field Descriptions

-Bit Field Value Description 15 Reserved 0 Reserved 14 ISO 0-1 Set this bit to enable the Tx endpoint for Isochronous transfers, and clear it to enable the Tx endpoint for Bulk or Interrupt transfers.
-13 MODE 0-1 Set this bit to enable the endpoint direction as Tx, and clear the bit to enable it as Rx.
+Bit Field Value Description 15 Reserved 0 Reserved 14 ISO 0-1 Set this bit to enable the Tx endpoint for Isochronous transfers, and clear this bit to enable the Tx endpoint for Bulk or Interrupt transfers.
+13 MODE 0-1 Set this bit to enable the endpoint direction as Tx, and clear this bit to enable it as Rx.
 Note: This bit has any effect only where the same endpoint FIFO is used for both Transmit and Receive transactions.
 12 DMAEN 0-1 Set this bit to enable the DMA request for the Tx endpoint.
 11 FRCDATATOG 0-1 Set this bit to force the endpoint data toggle to switch and the data packet to be cleared from the FIFO, regardless of whether an ACK was received.
 This can be used by Interrupt Tx endpoints that are used to communicate rate feedback for Isochronous endpoints.
-10 DMAMODE 0-1 This bit should always be 0.
-9-7 Reserved 0 Reserved 6 CLRDATATOG 0-1 Write a 1 to this bit to reset the endpoint data toggle to 0.
+10 DMAMODE 0-1 When using DMA, clear this bit to receive an interrupt for each packet, or set this bit to only receive error interrupts.
+9-7 Reserved 0 Reserved 6 CLRDATATOG 0-1 Set this bit to reset the endpoint data toggle to 0.
 5 SENTSTALL 0-1 This bit is set automatically when a STALL handshake is transmitted.
-The FIFO is flushed and the TXPKTRDY bit is cleared (see below).
+The FIFO is flushed and the TXPKTRDY bit is cleared.
 You should clear this bit.
-4 SENDSTALL 0-1 Write a 1 to this bit to issue a STALL handshake to an IN token.
+4 SENDSTALL 0-1 Set this bit to issue a STALL handshake to an IN token.
 Clear this bit to terminate the stall condition.
 Note: This bit has no effect where the endpoint is being used for Isochronous transfers.
-3 FLUSHFIFO 0-1 Write a 1 to this bit to flush the next packet to be transmitted from the endpoint Tx FIFO.
-The FIFO pointer is reset and the TXPKTRDY bit (below) is cleared.
+3 FLUSHFIFO 0-1 Set this bit to flush the next packet to be transmitted from the endpoint Tx FIFO.
+The FIFO pointer is reset and the TXPKTRDY bit is cleared.
 Note: FlushFIFO has no effect unless TXPKTRDY is set.
 Also note that, if the FIFO is double-buffered, FlushFIFO may need to be set twice to completely clear the FIFO.
 2 UNDERRUN 0-1 This bit is set automatically if an IN token is received when TXPKTRDY is not set.
 You should clear this bit.
 1 FIFONOTEMPTY 0-1 This bit is set when there is at least 1 packet in the Tx FIFO.
 You should clear this bit.
 0 TXPKTRDY 0-1 Set this bit after loading a data packet into the FIFO.
 It is cleared automatically when a data packet has been transmitted.
 An interrupt is generated (if enabled) when the bit is cleared.